mateuslab-prot/NovoTax/docs/index.md

 The main outputs are:

-- taxonomic assignment of the sample
+- a list of predicted peptide sequences in the sample
 - the closest matching strain in GTDB
 - a protein sequence database suitable for downstream proteomics analysis